 Well if this isn't the most ideal drink for a Good Friday party?!
 Love Cadbury's Cream Eggs?
-Having an Easter party?
+Having an Easter party at home?
 Perfect!

 Have you ever dreamed of combining the famous Cadbury creme egg with alcohol for the Easter holiday?
 Well, this recipe is your dream come true!
 It may not be as good as the real thing (thanks, Hershey's!) but it makes for a great substitute.